rx-modules/PlayerDB/README.md

-# MC-PlayerDB - 1.16+ Minecraft Versions (May work for 1.15)
+# MC-PlayerDB - 1.16+ Minecraft Versions
 A NBT Custom Player Database (Beta)

 This datapack provides a player database for you to utilize!
 What is this database?
 Let me explain:

 Each player has an enderchest where the player can store and retrieve items.
 With commands, we can also place items, clear items, and even put loot tables in there!
 Each player has their own individual enderchest storage which is seperate from everyone elses.
 Essentially, this datapack implements a more feature filled version of a player enderchest.
 Using the new global nbt `storage` that was intoduced in 1.15, we can now store nbt data in the 'cloud'.
 This datapack maintains it's own space in this 'cloud' storing each player individually in a list.
+Like how scoreboard stores numbers per player, here you can store nbt per player allowing you to manage and manipulate it as you please (even access it when they are offline!)

 ## Why?

-Atm, the only thing we really have per player are scoreboards which only store numbers and enderchests which store items (mostly for survival).
+At the moment, the only thing we really have per player are scoreboards which only store numbers and enderchests which store items (mostly for survival).
 This new system adds another per player storage... custom nbt!
 This ranges from numbers, floats, strings, lists, and compounds of all these elements combined!

 This datapack has a couple main advantages to enderchests:
 * Accessing enderchest data requires the player to be online.
 This datapack has offline access.